NPPElement/visiobas-gateway/README.md

 ## Installation

 ## Setting
+To configure it, you need to edit the file visiobas_gateway/config/gateway.json

 ## Launch
--- go to the visiobas-gateway directory
+Go to the visiobas-gateway directory
 <pre>
 sudo docker-compose up
 </pre>